jkyan1988/advanced-dsa-course/assignment4.md

 <img src="graph4.png" alt="Graph 4"><br><br>

 <h3>Challenge 2: Define what vertices and edges mean to you. </h3><br>
+Vertices are like nodes or points to go to and edges are the connections between the nodes or points. <br> <br>

 <h3>Challenge 3: You were just hired as a backend engineer for a new start-up to compete with LinkedIn, and your
 first task as a engineer was to create a undirected, unweighted graph of the first 4 users of the website.
 Create a